Marlin Bay Resort and Marina, Marathon, FL

 Nancy and Steve

-Our countdown is nearly over….Justin and Bryan arrive tomorrow, March 7th, and we’re super excited to spend a week with them in Miami and the Keys!
+Our countdown is nearly over….Justin and Bryan arrive tomorrow, March 7th, and we’re very excited to spend a week with them in Miami and the Keys!
 But first, another beautiful sunset!

 We loved Miami, and despite all that we did, we feel there is more to see.
 The food, culture, arts and more, we will be back to explore some more in the future.
 Florida Keys, here we come!!